StefanStolz/dotNetTestHelpers/README.md

 ## TransientFileManager

 Creates transient duplicates of a file.
 The source of the content can be other files, streams or EmbeddedResources.

+## FakeUI

+Creates and installs a SynchronizationContext that simulates an User Interface